 Things you should know about applying to the Toxicology Graduate Program

 - Admission is based on the complete application.
 All application materials must be received before a decision regarding acceptability to the program or admission can be made.

-- DEADLINE for best chances of admission and funding is February 1 prior to the semester you are applying for
+- DEADLINE for best chances of admission and funding is February 1.

 - We admit both domestic and international applicants.